comicfans/learn/why_rust_different.md

 let b = a;                    // using invalid reference(such relationship anlysised through two indirect reference) , build error
 ```

-rust also do some context anlysis than simply look for variable scope, if reorder last line assigment
+rust also do some context analysis than simply look for variable scope,
-before vec.push, thus mutable usage won't invalid the immutable reference, rust accepts it.
+if reorder last line assignment before vec.push, thus mutable usage
+won't invalid the immutable reference, rust accepts it.

-since these reference mutablility tracked through whole control flow,
+Since these reference mutability tracked through whole control flow,
 you won't got unexpected invalid reference forever , no matter
 how hard you tried to:).

-C++ developers will find modify through alias
-to break rust's protection is also a no go, because every reference type's usage
-scope are also tracked by rust, it will catch all these invalid access.
+When I learn these concepts first time, the only voice came to my mind is just
+        OMG
+Even with high level language as java/C#, the best it can do is just
+throws an exception to tell you iterator invalid at runtime, but rust
+knows it at **compile time**!
+There's no need to worry about any iterator
+invalidation problem in rust!
+As if it built, iterator always valid,
+if build failed, you must break something!

 And with rust ability to track ownership/reference mutability, working with
 third party libraries makes much easier, since every API exposed object